ulyweb/macos/myCERT.INFO.md

 #

 > [!NOTE]
-> # 🎯 The error **"CERTIFICATE_VERIFY_FAILED: unable to get local issuer certificate"** means that your system is having trouble verifying the SSL certificate when trying to download the Google Cloud SDK.
+> # 🎯The error **"CERTIFICATE_VERIFY_FAILED: unable to get local issuer certificate"** means that your system is having trouble verifying the SSL certificate when trying to download the Google Cloud SDK.

 This is likely due to the custom certificate setup you applied earlier.
 The **Google Cloud SDK** installer might not be picking up the correct CA certificate bundle.

 ---